MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-compliance.md

 - Strat_O365_Enterprise
 - M365solutions
 ms.custom:
-description: Learn how to use Complance Score and Compliance Manager to improve your level of protection for personal data.
+description: Learn how to use Compliance Score and Compliance Manager to improve your level of protection for personal data.
 ---

 # Use Compliance Score and Compliance Manager to manage improvement actions